P90X2 NUTRITION GUIDE MADE EASY

 - Grain Free—The closest version to the Paleo or Primal nutritional philosophy.
 (This tends to be how we eat, although we have a few issues with the plan, such as the inclusion of dairy and canola oil and the absence of coconut oil.
 Fortunately, there are a lot of easy substitutes for dairy and we’re working on developing a Grain Free/Dairy Free option of the P90X2 diet.)

 Feel free to experiment with your nutrition.
 Try new things and pay close attention to how you feel.

 For many people, this way of eating will be entirely new.
 Allow yourself to make mistakes.
 It’s a learning process.
 It might be frustrating, but it will be worth the time and effort.
 In time, you’ll find foods that are healthy and that you enjoy eating.

-Our P90X2 Nutrition Guide Spreadsheet is very similar to the one we created for P90X, with a few changes.
+Our P90X2 Nutrition Guide spreadsheet is very similar to the one we created for P90X with the exception of the following changes: